ITI/ifmap-python-client/README.txt

 This is a Python library for building IF-MAP clients.

-It supports the Trusted Computing Group IF-MAP protocol v.2.0
+It supports the Trusted Computing Group IF-MAP protocol v.2.0 There is no support for IF-MAP 1.0 or 1.1 and there are no plans to support those versions.

 Currently Implemented: